yudaprama/agenticSeek/README.md

 ANTHROPIC_API_KEY='optional'
 ```

+**API Key are totally optional for user who choose to run LLM locally.
+Which is the primary purpose of this project.
+Leave empty if you have sufficient hardware**

 The following environment variables configure your application's connections and API keys.

 Update the `.env` file with your own values as needed: